University of Southern California: USC in the 20th century

 Despite a growing student and faculty population, the university maintained most of its campus along Trousdale Parkway (then known as University Avenue).
 Beginning in 1919, architect John Parkinson developed a master plan for the university that expanded beyond this avenue, focusing on Romanesque buildings for which the university has become notable.
 Bovard Administration Building was completed in 1921 along this parkway, and remains one of the university's oldest and most iconic buildings.
 The Gwynn Wilson Student Union, Doheny Memorial Library, and Allan Hancock Foundation were completed in 1927, 1932, and 1940, respectively, and remain directly adjacent to the university's central quad (now Hahn Plaza).
 Many of these were constructed under President Rufus B. von KleinSmid, who spearheaded the creation of 19 buildings over 25 years.

 The onset of World War II led to a transformation of campus life, with a shift in academic programs and student enrollment.
-Total enrollment fell 15%; military programs were instituted, and by the end of the war 75% of male students were involved in some branch of the military.
+Total enrollment fell 15%; military programs were instituted, and by the end of the war, 75% of male students were involved in some branch of the military.
 USC was one of 131 colleges and universities nationally that took part in the V-12 Navy College Training Program, which offered students a path to a Navy commission.
 After the war ended, enrollment of veterans under the G.I.
 Bill soared to 24,000 by 1947, straining USC's facilities and resources.

 In 1950, Founder's Hall (now Taper Hall of Humanities) was constructed, becoming the first new classroom space in a decade.
 University Avenue was closed to through traffic.
-In 1958, Norman Topping became president, and initiated a campaign for capital construction to support USC's burgeoning population.
-Under the assistance of architect William Pereira, USC constructed 99 buildings between 1961 and 1979.
-The university hosted some Olympics activities in 1984, and in 1990, Steven Sample became president of the university.
+In 1958, Norman Topping became president and initiated a campaign for capital construction to support USC's burgeoning population.
+With the assistance of architect William Pereira, USC constructed 99 buildings between 1961 and 1979.
+The university hosted some Olympic activities in 1984, and in 1990, Steven Sample became president of the university.

 Origin of USC's mascot

 USC students and athletes are known as Trojans, epitomized by the Trojan Shrine, nicknamed "Tommy Trojan", near the center of campus.
 Until 1912, USC students (especially athletes) were known as Fighting Methodists or Wesleyans, though neither name was approved by the university.
-Tommy’s sword has been stolen so frequently that instead of replacing it with an expensive brass one each time, he is now provided with a wooden one.
+Tommy's sword has been stolen so frequently that instead of replacing it with an expensive brass one each time, he is now provided with a wooden one.
 During a fateful track and field meet with Stanford University, the USC team was beaten early and seemingly conclusively.
 After only the first few events, it seemed implausible USC would ever win, but the team fought back, winning many of the later events, to lose only by a slight margin.
 After this contest, Los Angeles Times sportswriter Owen Bird reported the USC athletes "fought on like the Trojans of antiquity", and the president of the university at the time, George F. Bovard, approved the name officially.